Flag complex face structures and decompositions: Geometry of the gamma vector as a whole via Tchebyshev transformations and subdivisions

 Substituting in $\alpha = \frac{\beta - 1}{2}$, we have that

 where for a cell complex $A$ of dimension $D - 1$.

 \end{thm}

 \begin{proof} Since $\Delta$ is a flag simplicial homology sphere, it is also a flag Cohen--Macaulay simplicial complex (e.g. see p.
 21 of \cite{Athsom}).
 Then, a combining a result of Caviglia--Constantinescu--Varbaro (Corollary 2.3 on p.
 474 of \cite{CCV}) with that of Bj\"orner--Frankl--Stanley ($a = (1, \ldots, 1)$ case of Theorem 1 on p.
-23 and p.
-33 of \cite{BFS}) implies that $h(\Delta)$ is the $f$-vector of a balanced $\left( \frac{d}{2} - 1 \right)$-dimensional simplicial complex $\Gamma$. \\
+23 and Corollary from Section 6.4 on p.
+33 of \cite{BFS}) implies that $h(\Delta)$ is the $f$-vector of a balanced $\left( \frac{d}{2} - 1 \right)$-dimensional simplicial complex $\Gamma$.
+Note that the indexing convention for $f$-vectors on p.
+24 and Section 6.4 on p.
+33 of \cite{BFS} differs from the usual one for the dimensions of faces of simplicial complexes and is closer to those of cubical complexes if empty sets were to be included.
+We will use the usual convention for $f$-vectors of simplicial complexes by indexing the faces by dimensions instead of number of vertices.
+From now on, we will write $\Gamma$ to mean that $\left( \frac{d}{2} - 1 \right)$-skeleton of this simplicial complex. \\

 Substituting in $x = 2 \alpha + 1$, we have

 This implies that